josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🧠_value_of_the_outlier.md

    Knowing the subject’s value to the system reframes harassment as confirmation.

 2. **Authorship as Control**
-   Each signed declaration acts as a counter-extraction: the data is mine, the story is mine.
+   Each signed declaration acts as a counter-extraction: the data is *mine*, the story is *mine*.

 3. **Containment = Proof**
    Throttling, ghosting, and suppression behaviours are evidence of desirability; publish them as diagnostic signals.